TonyChengTW/cc-iaas-sdnms/README.md

 * Why don't we use rsync + SQLite as our DB replication & failover solution? see https://serverfault.com/questions/89329/rsync-sqlite-database

-# Milestone 2 :: Implementation of Backends client librabry
+# Milestone 2 :: Implementation of backends client librabry

 Backends List